kselnaag/team_streams/README.md

 - team_streams - external service with logic and usecases *(this project)*

 ## ⚡ Features
-- Just start TTV stream: bot makes post about it in your TG channel and forwards it to another team members (AUTOFORWARD=ON|OFF)
+- Just start TTV stream: bot makes post about it in main TG channel and forwards it to another team members (AUTOFORWARD=DEBUG|ON|OFF)
 - Make post manualy in your TG channel and forward it into bot: it forwards post to another team members
 - Make post in bot privat chat: bot makes this post in your TG channel and forwards it to another team members
-- Bot options control throught bot private chat by commands/menu *(still under construction)*
+- Bot options control throught bot private chat by special commands

 You should add the bot to all TG chanels as administrator with posting rights and start it.